 Here’s a closer look — the “spring” appears to be part of a pull-down mechanism — neat.

 If you thought pull-down lights belong in the kitchen — Virden has you covered there, too.
 Here’s a more typical placement of a pull-down light — over the kitchen table in this charming modern kitchen.
-Note: We’ve been told that pulldown lights like these are no longer to code; again — consult with a properly licensed professional to make an informed decision how to handle.
+Note: We’ve been told that pulldown lights like these are no longer to code — get with your own experts on this question — consult with a properly licensed professional to make an informed decision how to handle.
+Be Safe / Renovate Safe.

 The placement of this light fixture — in a soffit in some sort of decorative, built-in nook — seems very ingenious — it makes the nook even more of a focal point.